 If you ‘won’ £3,000 into your Betfair account, you’d pay a total of £150 in commission.
 That’s a £90 difference in your monthly profit.
 Over 12 months, this works out to over £1,000 profit!

-However, if commission is your primary focus, you should consider Matchbook.
+If commissions is your primary concern, you could also consider Matchbook.

-We’ve written more about them later in this post, but they offer 1% commission – although this is regardless of whether you win or lose.
+Matchbook offer 1% commission – although this is regardless of whether you win or lose, whereas you only pay if you win on the other sites.

 When it comes to usability of the two sites, there isn’t much separating them.